 The time was back in the mid-80s, and Ellen, her husband, Patrick, and their two young children were establishing traditions, one of which was to become their annual Fourth of July pilgrimage to Pat’s family cottage in Onsted.
 The property, located on glistening Sand Lake, had originally been the North Shore Hotel, but in the early 20th century, a fire burnt the hotel, leaving only the remains of the kitchen.

 Years passed, time did its thing, and Bettie, Betty and Ellen never spoke about this unsavory event.
 “But I can’t say that for the rest of the family,” Ellen says, “who are quick to recount the story for all to hear.”
-As for Ellen’s potato salad, of which I was devouring my second helping?
-She’s established a new tradition, inspired by an Ina Garten recipe for French Potato Salad.
+So what happened to the vinaigrette-based potato salad, of which I was devouring my second helping?
+Ellen has established a new tradition, inspired by an Ina Garten recipe for French Potato Salad.

 In the following, I changed the proportions to serve a larger crowd, decreased the vinaigrette and increased the wine and stock used; I also substituted shallot for green onion.
 Ellen, by the way, takes no issue with these changes.